olinrobotics/hiro/_projects/robotic-arm-solves-sudoku.md

 ![Printing sudoku board](https://minhkhang1795.github.io/img/post_sudoku_6.jpg "Printing sudoku board")

+_A 4x4 sudoku board used in this project (24" x 24")_

 ## Capturing the board and processing the digits

 The picture taken by the robotic arm would be processed using [adaptive thresholding techniques](https://docs.opencv.org/3.3.1/d7/d4d/tutorial_py_thresholding.html) in OpenCV.

 ![Sudoku board taken from the robotic arm](https://minhkhang1795.github.io/img/post_sudoku_7.jpg "Sudoku board taken from the robotic arm")

+_Sudoku board taken from the robotic arm_

 We then find the contour of the Sudoku board from the processed image and apply [perspective transformation](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_geometric_transformations/py_geometric_transformations.html#perspective-transformation) on the contour to get a perfect-square image of the Sudoku grid.

 ![Processed image after adaptive thresholding and perspective transformation](https://minhkhang1795.github.io/img/post_sudoku_9.jpg "Processed image after adaptive thresholding and perspective transformation")

+_Processed image after adaptive thresholding and perspective transformation_

 Finally, we crop out each digit and apply [k-NN algorithm in OpenCV](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_ml/py_knn/py_knn_understanding/py_knn_understanding.html#knn-in-opencv) to predict the digits.

 ![Final image processing result](https://minhkhang1795.github.io/img/post_sudoku_8.jpg "Final image processing result")

+_Final image processing result_

 Using the Sudoku algorithm above, we'll find a solution for this puzzle.

 ![A solved Sudoku puzzle](https://minhkhang1795.github.io/img/post_sudoku_10.jpg "A solved Sudoku puzzle")

+_A solved Sudoku puzzle_

 ## Actuation of the Robotic Arm